Aboriginal Early Years Support Service

 The parents and families set their own goals and identify areas on which they would like to focus on with the guidance of our specialized team, allowing the parents to take ownership of their own development in relation to the program content.

 Some of the Key areas explored during the program are Pregnancy, Child Development, Physical Health, Social and Emotional Wellbeing, Language and Cognitive Skills, Life Skills, Communication, social inclusion, Self-Care and much more.
 These topics are delivered using a range of methods including:

 - Group work

 Who is Aboriginal Early Years for?

-The program is for Aboriginal families raising 0-5 year old children.
+The program is for Aboriginal families and carers to assist them from pre-birth through to 5 year old children.

 How can Aboriginal Early Years be accessed?

 To make an inquiry, phone: 9068 1845.